alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

-We only manage *some* parts of aptly using Puppet, because it requires GPG keys and passwords, and updating repositories is something that should be done ad-hoc rather than a regular schedule.
+We only manage *some* parts of aptly using Puppet, because it requires GPG keys and passwords, and updating repositories is something that should be done ad-hoc rather than on a regular schedule.

     $ PASSWORD_STORE_DIR=~/govuk/deployment/pass/2ndline pass apt/key > apt-1.management.key